JuliaBayesianOptimization/AbstractAskTellOptimization.jl/README.md

 - reuse SciML optimization code, e.g., structs for problem definition
 - make use of Julia features such as macros
 - create a package for optimization of systems that can only be measured by performing real world experiments, e.g., configuration of a production machine to increase precision
+  - `ConfigurationToGo.jl` with a simple GUI (dash.jl?) / REPL app
-  - build upon `AbstractAskTellOptimization` interface with a simple web GUI
+  - build upon `AbstractAskTellOptimization` interface
   - visualize historical trials, print next tasks, process input from user
   - use GUI to configure main solver settings (e.g. how aggressively acquisition functions are optimized)
   - a multifunctional, easy to use, decision support system for sample efficient parameter search